Skip to content

 Attention disguised as connection.

-Showing up in community is now all about being perceived by an audience, especially online where a persona can be carefully constructed and a personality can be monetized via becoming a brand.
+Showing up in community has become less about presence and more about perception—especially online, where personas are curated and personalities are monetized into brands.
 No wonder everyone is so anxious to be perceived IRL - it requires a break from the digital facade.

-Privatized food- and beverage-focused spots rely on table turnover, not lingering.
-And when it comes to public spaces, the challenges don’t disappear - from hostile architecture meant to deter loitering, to limited public transit or low walkability that limits access.
-In short, finding a place to simply be, without spending, scrolling, or being moved along is becoming harder than ever.
+Privatized, food and beverage focused spots rely on table turnover, not lingering.
+And when it comes to public space, the challenges don’t disappear: hostile architecture designed to deter loitering, limited public transit, and low walkability all create barriers to simply being.
+Finding a place to exist without spending, scrolling, or being moved along is now harder than ever.

 And that’s where Funktion comes in.
 We are not the solution, but a tool.
-A way to resurface what’s already happening, highlighting all kinds of events, spaces, and people that might otherwise go unnoticed.
-A reminder that you don’t need to be on a guest list to belong.
-You just need to show up.
-IRL.
+A way to resurface what’s already happening by highlighting all kinds of events, spaces, and people that might otherwise go unnoticed.

 owner & freelance flâneur